capital-american/Capital-American-Shaman/src/pages/blog/cbd-flower.md

 ## Entourage effect

-Feel the Effects of CBD Hemp Flower Immediately\
-CBD hemp flower is fast-acting.
-In fact, it works within seconds of your first hit, you should experience the calming effects of CBD.
+Feel the Effects of CBD Hemp Flower immediately.
+CBD hemp flower is fast-acting, it works within seconds of your first hit, you should experience the calming effects of CBD.
 Since there is less that 0.3 percent THC in our hemp flowers, there are no psychoactive effects experienced.
 Most products like CBD oils and edibles and must be processed by your liver.
 This process takes a longer time and decreases the amount of CBD that makes its way into your bloodstream.
 By smoking CBD flower, the Cannabidiol goes directly into your system, smoking hemp flower and vaping are the fastest ways of getting CBd into your system.

 ## The “Entourage Effect” can be felt.